What Are the Symptoms of a Swallowing Disorder?

 How Do You Treat a Swallowing Disorder?

-Depending on the type and severity of dysphagia that you are experiencing, treatments can vary greatly.
+Depending on the type and severity of dysphagia (swallowing difficulties) that you are experiencing, treatments can vary greatly.
 First and foremost, treatment must ensure that you are getting enough nutrition and are decreasing your risk for aspiration pneumonia or other pulmonary disease.
 Your dysphagia team will also take into consideration your quality of life and the impact that eating has on your happiness.
 Treatments for dysphagia may include (but are not limited to):

 - Diet modifications: Various diet modifications may be recommended depending on your specific type of dysphagia.
 These may include thickening liquids, eating purees, etc. This is highly individualized and a thorough examination should be performed first prior to altering a diet.